ilya-koyfman/Obsidian-Ilya/PROJECTS/MSP/NOTES/Tasks for Ciso Global 3-24-2023.md

 ## Action Items
-* [ ] Where are we hosting the details?
-CISO - Sharepoint / ASPCA - Box #MSP
+* [x] Where are we hosting the details?
+CISO - Sharepoint / ASPCA - Box #MSP ✅ 2023-04-03
 - [ ] Times for Cancelation of Services/Vendors needs meeting #meeting